kuatcapital/testnets-7/entrypoint-pubtest-2/README.md

 - Apply environment variables: `source ~/.profile`.
 - Register the upgrade: `cosmovisor add-upgrade <upgrade-name> <path-to-new-entrypointd-binary>`.
 - Wait for the upgrade height and monitor your node's logs to ensure everything goes well.

+### Become a Validator

+EntryPoint currently uses `ibc/8A138BC76D0FB2665F8937EC2BF01B9F6A714F6127221A0E155106A45E09BCC5` (ATOM) as the fee token and `uentry` (ENTRY) for voting power.
+In order to become a validator you will need to request an amount of both of these tokens from the testnet maintainers.